o2bomb/emaily/README.md

 # Emaily
 [Live demo](https://powerful-meadow-90516.herokuapp.com/) (may take a while to load)

+Created from following Stephen Grider's [Node with React: Fullstack Web Development](https://www.udemy.com/course/node-with-react-fullstack-web-development/) course.

 A fullstack web application for mass-emailing surveys to a large amount of users.
 Features included:

 - OAuth authentication with Google
 - Credit card payments
 - Creation of new surveys
 - Tracking of user responses

-Created from Stephen Grider's [Node with React: Fullstack Web Development](https://www.udemy.com/course/node-with-react-fullstack-web-development/) course.

 ## Stack